imgag/megSAP/README.md

 - **Docker** for [Linux/macOS/Windows](doc/install_docker.md)
 - From sources for [Linux/macOS](doc/install_unix.md)

+The currently supported pipelines are listed in the [pipeline documentation](./doc/pipelines.md).

 ## ChangeLog

 * TODO.2018: Using Ensembl VEP for variant annotation now (was SnpEff)